-Learning about Google dorks is fundamental to a practical understanding of cyber security, especially penetration testing and ethical hacking.
-Ingeniously constructed Google queries can uncover leaked passwords and sensitive data, let you view neighborhoods from unsecured cameras, access files not meant for you, and more.
+Google dorks can help you uncover leaked passwords and sensitive data, let you view neighborhoods from unsecured cameras, access files not meant for you, and more.
+They’re challenging to master because:

 - Valid dorks change often;